Honoring the Dead

 A few more photos as we finish up at the hotel, have some diner-style breakfast, and head back to Jackson.

-All images captured on a busted-ass Canon M6 and a variety of EF-M lenses
+All images captured on a busted-ass Canon M6 and a variety of EF-M lenses.

 Now this is more my style

-I’m aiming to try out the popular film simulations for Canon cameras – like the popular Fujifilm emulations on the X series cameras.
+I’m aiming to try out the popular film simulations for Canon cameras – like the well-known Fujifilm emulations on the X series cameras.
 While Canon cameras do not come with film emulations baked in, they are available via Canon’s Picture Style editor and camera profiles.

 This Kodachrome-style film simulation comes from Cinescopophila: a giant pack of 150+ picture styles featuring a ton of favorites – almost too many to practically try out.
-But seeing Kodachrome in the list, I had to give it a spin on a recent trip with the family to Detroit.
+But seeing Kodachrome on the list, I had to give it a spin on a recent family trip to Detroit.

 Unlike the Fujifilm simulation from Thomas Fransson, these Kodak colors are more my vibe: warmer, much better skin tones, and a healthy amount of contrast.